 - 2014: Largest ever direct export order, direct exports over 30% of total sales for the first time.

-The agency has won new business in the US and within other EU states, and continues to serve a wide range of customers with diverse translation service needs.
+The agency has won new business in the US and within other EU states, and continues to serve a wide range of customers with diverse translation service needs across the globe.